mvolkmann/blog/src/ocaml.md

 It takes an expression whose value is to be matched and a set of branches that contain a pattern and code to execute when the pattern is matched.
+The type of the `match` expression is the type of the branch expressions, which must all evaluate to the same type.

 The patterns must be exhaustive, meaning that there must be a pattern that matches every possible value.